oldham123/cfa_level_iii/_readings/Reading 19 Principles of Asset Allocation.md

 - Percentage-range rebalancing is an approach that determines *corridors* around the intended allocation for an asset class, and if market movements send the allocation outside that corridor then that triggers rebalancing
   - Determining the optimal size of that corridor involves considering a number of factors:
     - Transactional costs incurred by rebalancing
+      - Higher costs will necessitate a wider corridor, as frequent rebalancing will cause significant costs
     - Tolerance of the additional risk created as some allocations naturally fluctuate
+      - Higher risk tolerance allows for a wider corridor
     - Correlation of the asset class with the portfolio as a whole
     - Asset class volatility
+      - High volatility means more rapid rebalancing is needed, as the asset mix moves away from the target allocation faster
+      - Hence, a tighter corridor is required